anal cancer

 Squamous cell carcinoma of the anal canal

 What is squamous cell carcinoma of the anal canal?
-Squamous cell carcinoma is a type of anal cancer.
+Squamous cell carcinoma (SCC) is a type of anal cancer.
 The anal canal is located at the end of the digestive tract between the rectum and the anus.
 Squamous cell carcinoma is the most common type of cancer in the anal canal.
-What causes squamous cell carcinoma …
+About this article This …

 Read More »